AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 For example:

 ```
-// configure visual settings in the normal state
+// configure the visual settings of the chart
 chart.normal().fill("#009999", 0.7);
 ```